The discovery of the Higgs boson in 2012 rises new questions:

 1º) Is it the SM Higgs or an impostor?
 It seems like a SM Higgs but…We don’t know yet for sure.

 2º) Is it the ONLY Higgs-like particle or are there new Higgses?
-Circa November 2013, it seems a minimal Higgs boson.
+Circa November 2013 (2019 revision as well), it seems a minimal Higgs boson.

 3º) Can we find new physics in the Higgs sector of the Standard Model?
 No new physics beyond the minimal Higgs-like SM boson was found.

 In fact, the 123?124?125?126?127?128?
 GeV/c² Higgs boson mass is too low for many supersymmetric extensions of the Standard Model and not every parameter space below this mass have been excluded (to my knowledge).
 Therefore, some new light very weakly higgs boson exotics could be found in the future (indeed, LUX has proved that WIMPs below 33GeV are very unlikely unless they have very strange couplings).

 What else is left to be found from SM predictions?
 Well, maybe nonperturbative effects like instanton effects, the Schwinger effect (pair production in strong fields) in Q.E.D., the sphaleron, and electroweak monopoles.
 Moreover, in the neutrino sector, we are yet seeking the neutrino CP violating phase after the discovery.
 Furthermore, our understanding of the vacuum in yet very poor!
 The most important “vacuum-related” parameters in the Standard Model are not explained with our current theories.
 Namely:

 1st.
 The strong CP problem.
 The angle is known to be

 2nd.
 The cosmological constant problem.
 Why ?
 That is, QFT predicts something like